Hermione Granger: Harry Potter and the Philosopher's Stone

 Hermione is introduced in Harry Potter and the Philosopher's Stone (1997) when she meets Harry Potter and Ron Weasley on the Hogwarts Express.
 After mocking Ron for his inability to perform a spell, she proves her knowledge by declaring that she has memorized all their school textbooks.
 At Hogwarts, Hermione annoys other students with her vast knowledge, and Harry and Ron consider her arrogant.
 They heartily dislike her until they rescue her from a troll; she is so thankful that she lies to protect them from punishment, thus winning their friendship.
 Later, Hermione's knack for logic and her penchant for library research aid the trio in their quest to locate a magical object known as the Philosopher's Stone.
 On their way to the Stone, Hermione solves a puzzle and defeats the dangerous Devil's Snare plant.
-(Note: The scene in which Hermione solves the puzzle during the entrance to the Philosopher's Stone was not included in the movie.)

 Rowling said she resisted requests by her editor to remove the troll scene.
-She explained later, "Hermione [is] so very arrogant and annoying in the early part of Philosopher's Stone that I really felt it needed something (literally) huge to bring her together with Harry and Ron."
+She explained that due to Hermione's arrogance and irritating personality during the beginning of the first novel, something "huge" was needed to catalyze her friendship with Harry and Ron.

 Harry Potter and the Chamber of Secrets

 In Harry Potter and the Chamber of Secrets (1998), Hermione develops a liking for Gilderoy Lockhart, the new Defence Against the Dark Arts professor.
 During a confrontation between the Gryffindor and Slytherin Quidditch teams, a brawl nearly ensues after Draco Malfoy calls her a "Mudblood", an insulting term for a Muggle-born wizard.
 Hermione concocts a Polyjuice Potion so she, Harry and Ron can infiltrate the Slytherin dormitory and collect information about the Heir of Slytherin.
-The boys drink the potion and take on the appearance of Malfoy's friends, but Hermione, having used an improper ingredient in her vial of potion, ends up looking like a cat and cannot join the mission.
-When a basilisk escapes from the Chamber of Secrets, Hermione successfully identifies it through library research, but is Petrified by its gaze.
+The boys drink the potion and take on the appearance of Malfoy's friends, but Hermione, having used a cat hair in her vial of potion, ends up looking like a cat and cannot join the mission.
+When a basilisk escapes from the Chamber of Secrets, Hermione successfully identifies it through library research, but is Petrified by its reflection.
 Though she lies incapacitated in the hospital wing, the information she found aids Harry and Ron in their quest to solve the mystery of the Chamber.
-Hermione is revived after Harry kills the basilisk, but she is distraught to learn that all end-of-year exams have been cancelled.
+Hermione is revived after Harry kills the basilisk, but is distraught to learn that all end-of-year exams have been cancelled.